-Bob Drake is the editor-in-chief for CE News and Rebuilding America’s Infrastructure.
-He has a master’s degree in geology from the University of Michigan with emphasis in environmental geology and geotechnical engineering.
-For the last 26 years, he has been an editor for business magazines serving the mining, construction materials, and civil engineering industries, including the last eight years with CE News.
+Bob Drake is the editor-in-chief for Civil + Structural Engineer magazine, Civil + Structural Engineer eNews, and cenews.com.
+He has a master’s degree in geology from the University of Michigan with emphasis in environmental geology and geotechnical engineering and worked as a geologist in the environmental/geotechnical consulting field and in oil and gas exploration.
+For the last 29 years, he has been an editor for business magazines serving the mining, construction materials, and civil and structural engineering industries.

 Gene V. Roe has spent his entire career in AEC and the Built Environment.
 He is a professional engineer, land surveyor and he holds a Ph.D. in Civil Engineering.
 Roe built a 50 person survey engineering firm, and in the early 1980’s founded the first GIS consulting group in New England.
 In the early 1990’s he shifted into the software development business where he focused on CAD/GIS integration and innovation, while helping to build successful start ups like Softdesk and Blue Marble Geographics.